 Our new economic system is only 25 years old; we've grown constantly during that time.
-As we catch up with our European neighbours our economy is expected to grow sustainable for the next 25 years.
-Poland is one of the few places in Europe which has done ok during the crisis.
-We've got an attractive domestic market and we're a great investment destination - a safe haven in a storm.
+As we catch up with our European neighbors neighbourghs our economy is expected to grow sustainably for the next 25 years.
+Poland is one of few places in world with positive GDP growth in 2009.
+We've got high potential to grow domestic market and we're a great investment destination.

 Poland is a stable and attractive business destination.
 Thousands of international companies profit from investing in our country and are happy to be here.
 What is it that makes us so attractive?